JaneJaneVL/Concentration-of-Measure/README.md

 Article (in Russian): https://arxiv.org/abs/1804.03722

- Monte--Carlo estimate of the expectation
+ Monte-Carlo estimate of the expectation